kwx4github/vimim/vimim/vimim.rst

 #. [done] open debug mode for public; resever only g:vimimdebug=9
 #. [todo] make ctrl_h smarter:  g:vimim_smart_ctrl_h=0
 #. [todo] improve performance on dynamic mode by using temp cache
+#. [todo] is it possible to fix omni popup location?